-The UVES workflow canvas is organised into a number of areas (see Figure 4.0.2).
+The UVES workflow canvas is organised into a number of areas.
 From top-left to top-right you will find general workflow instructions, directory parameters, and global parameters.
-In the middle row you will find five green boxes describing the workflow general processing steps in order from left to right, and below this the workflow actors themselves are organised as per the workflow general steps.
+In the middle row you will find five boxes describing the workflow general processing steps in order from left to right, and below this the workflow actors themselves are organised following the workflow general steps.